Key takeaways

 RTDs can be broadly split into three categories: spirits-based, wine-based and malt-based.

-And spirits-based are the fastest growing area by far.
-In the first quarter of 2026, spirits-based RTDs increased 30% in dollars and now account for an impressive 28% of total spirits volume in the off-premise channel, according to the latest SipSource data from Wine & Spirits Wholesalers of America (WSWA).
+Today, spirits-based RTDs are the fastest growing area by far.
+In the first quarter of 2026, spirits-based RTDs increased 30% in dollars and now account for an impressive 28% of total spirits volume in the off-premise channel in the US, according to the latest SipSource data from Wine & Spirits Wholesalers of America (WSWA).

 Spirits-based RTDs are now a ‘meaningful and growing share of the alcohol landscape’.
 But competition is fierce.
-There are more than 750 spirits-based prepared cocktail brands in the category: with competition intensifying.
+There are more than 750 spirits-based prepared cocktail brands on the market in the US: with competition constantly intensifying.

 “Spirits-based RTDs are where almost all the growth is right now,” said Danny Brager, SipSource analyst, noting that the category is now 3.5x the size it was in 2021.